 - People with strong visual-spatial intelligence can recall approximately 40% more details from visual scenes compared to those with lower spatial abilities.
 (Source)

-- Research suggests that visual-spatial intelligence peaks around age 30 and gradually declines by about 1% per year afterward.
+- Visual-spatial intelligence peaks around age 30 and then gradually declines by about 1% per year.
 (Source)

 - Students with high visual-spatial intelligence are 3 times more likely to pursue careers in fields like architecture, engineering, and graphic design.
 (Source)

-- About 30% of gifted children demonstrate exceptionally high visual-spatial abilities.
+- Roughly 30% of gifted children demonstrate exceptionally high visual-spatial abilities.
 (Source)

-- Regular practice of spatial tasks can improve visual-spatial intelligence by up to 25% within 3 months.
+- Regular practice of spatial tasks improves visual-spatial intelligence by up to 25% within 3 months.
 (Source)

 - People with strong visual-spatial skills can mentally rotate 3D objects about 40% faster than those with average abilities.
 (Source)

-- Studies show that visual-spatial intelligence is approximately 40% hereditary and 60% influenced by environmental factors.
+- Studies show visual-spatial intelligence is approximately 40% hereditary and 60% influenced by environmental factors.
 (Source)

 - Children who learn mathematics through visual methods show a 35% better understanding of complex concepts.
 (Source)